CtrlK

 Progressive Disclosure

-Monolithic wall of text with no references to external files.
-All content — algorithm architecture, optimization strategies, examples, best practices, pitfalls — is crammed into a single document.
-The algorithm architecture section alone could be a separate reference file, and the examples could be in an EXAMPLES.md.
-No navigation aids or clear hierarchy for discovery.
+Monolithic wall of text with no references to external files and no bundle files.
+All content — algorithm architecture, optimization strategies, examples, best practices, pitfalls — is crammed into a single massive document.
+The algorithm architecture details, extensive examples, and best practices sections could easily be split into separate reference files.

 1 / 3